HackYourFuture/Assignments/README.md

 2. It allows mentors to gain a quick insight on some key quality benchmarks, giving them a head start in the review process.

+> The tests that we have provided here cannot possibly test conformance to every detail of the exercise assignments.
+Therefore running a successful test is just a first indication of success.
+Ultimately, it will be the mentor reviewing your homework to give the final verdict.

 ### Running a test

 To run a test, type the following command from the command line: